Daniel Peña (novelist): Career

 Peña was based out at the Universidad Nacional Autónoma de México (UNAM) in Mexico City, where he worked as a writer, blogger, book reviewer and journalist as a Fulbright-García Robles scholar.
 He was also a former Picador Guest Professor in Leipzig, Germany.
-He taught English courses at Cornell and Louisiana State University before arriving at University of Houston–Downtown as an assistant professor in the Department of English in 2016.
-Peña teaches fiction and creative writing courses for undergraduate students.
+He taught English courses at Cornell, Louisiana State University, and the University of Houston-Downtown, before arriving at The University of North Texas as an assistant professor in the Department of English in 2022.
+Peña teaches fiction and theory courses in their PhD program in creative writing.

 Peña's writings have appeared in NBC News, Vice, Houston Public Media, Chicago Review of Books, The Rumpus, Arcturus, and the Kenyon Review.
 He's currently a regular contributor to the Guardian and Ploughshares blogs, where he has published critical essays and articles such as "T-Shirts, Deportation, and the Epiphanies of Clemens Meyer in Mexico City" and "Torture of ordinary Mexicans may be shocking, but not surprising."
 Other articles and stories can be found on his blog.

 Peña was chosen as "Author of the Month" on Houston Public Media in March 2018.